johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 Citation: [Mermaid Github repository](https://github.com/mermaid-js/mermaid#about)

-When you have a need to record decisions that have been collaboratively decided with your teams, you want to use Mermaid.
+When you have a need to record visualisation decisions that have been collaboratively decided with your teams, you want to use Mermaid.

 Mermaid allows you to create Diagrams as Code.
-It has an easy to learn language with a wealth of online tooling to help you build your diagram.
+It is a flexible language with a wealth of online tooling to help you build your diagram.

 Some of the advantages to using Mermaid are:

-- You can add your diagrams to Source Control
+- You can add your diagrams to Source Control.
-- Works natively with Markdown
+- Works natively with Markdown.
-- Maintenance and creation is everyones responsibility
+- Maintenance and creation is everyones responsibility.
-- Store in a central repository for organisation level diagrams
+- Store in a central repository for organisation level diagrams.
-- Store your product and code base diagrams alongside your code
+- Store your product and code base diagrams alongside your code.
-- Have full version history of changes over time
+- Have full version history of changes over time.
-- Renders in Github natively and easily in a browser for documentation such as ADRs
+- Renders in Github natively in a browser for documentation such as ADRs.
-- No storing and rendering images
+- No storing and rendering images (you can if you want).
-- No additional tooling required in your pipelines to render diagrams
+- No additional tooling required in your pipelines to render diagrams.
-- Open Source your decisions
+- Open Source your decisions.
-- A picture speaks a 1000 words

 Below are examples of some diagrams you can create with Mermaid.
 Adding these to your ADRs and documentation will help those wanting to understand decisions in your organisation better.